ideasonpurpose/ansible-playbooks/README.md

 There are three main playbooks:

 * **bootstrap.yml**
     Sets up passwordless sudo for the calling user and transfers ssh-keys so the target can be quickly provisioned.
 * **iop.yml**
-    (needs to be renamed...)
-This sets up the new user account and a bunhc of default settings
+    Sets up the new user account and a bunch of default settings (rename this)
 * **admin.yml**
     Sets up the admin account with some of my preferred settings and tools.